 Small business insurance

-Get a customised policy in less than 10 minutes, complete with all the cover you need to worry less about the risks and focus more on making your small business a roaring success.
+Get a customised policy in less than 10 minutes.
+So you can worry less about risks and focus more on making your small business a roaring success.

 What does small business insurance cover?

 At Superscript, we understand that your small business is constantly shifting and the last thing you need is more to think about.
-That's why we make it easy for you to get the insurance you need, when you need it, by monthly subscription.
+That's why we make it easy for you to get the insurance you need.
 So you can focus on your business, while we take care of the risks.